L-B-C/DelayCostFunction/README.md

 - `fuel_costs_scenario` (str, optional): Fuel cost scenario.
 Note: Fuel costs are currently unavailable for calculation.

 - `missed_connection_passengers` (List[Tuple], optional): List of tuples representing passengers who may miss connections.
 Each tuple contains the delay threshold and the perceived delay at the final destination.

+- `curfew` (Union[Tuple[float, int], float], optional): Information regarding the curfew.
+If a tuple, it includes the curfew time and the number of passengers affected.

 Note: Parameters marked as "required" must be provided for the function to execute correctly.

 ## Output
-Lambda function: cost function of delay based on considered costs
+Lambda function: total of considered costs expressed in EUR as a function of delay

 ## Cost Scenarios